 Tamar Shadur (1,2) email@example.com

+Trained on a large low-warp loom (Aubusson method), I weave from the back using wooden bobbins.
+My current work involves a series of small tapestries depicting historical and present day progressive aspects of the town I live in.
+These are woven on pipe looms.
 I offer 2-day tapestry weaving workshops in small groups, for beginners and for those with some experience.
 All materials are supplied by me, including the use of portable metal upright looms, Archie style.
 Participants are welcome to bring their own looms and materials.
-I am willing to travel.
-413-992-7994 I live in Florence (near Northampton), MA.
+Contact Tamar directly via phone: 413-992-7994 or online.

 Traudi Bestler (1,3) firstname.lastname@example.org